Hellmakima/instagram/devdocs/pips.md

 pydantic[email]
 python-jose[cryptography] # for JWT
-python-json-logger # for logging slowapi # for rate limiting uvicorn[standard] # for running the app, if failed to install then do uvicorn or use gunicorn
+python-json-logger # for logging fastapi-limiter # for rate limiting aioredis # for Redis connection for fastapi-limiter uvicorn[standard] # for running the app, if failed to install then do uvicorn or use gunicorn

 **Development:**